incepter/react-async-states/packages/docs/docs/intro/features-and-usage.md

 Of course, this is only the basic usage of the library, and the `useAsyncState` hook may be used in different forms and serve different purposes:
 - you may select only a portion of the state based on a `selector` and rerender only if `areEqual` is falsy.
-- You may `hoist` an async state to the provider and become accessible.
+- You may `hoist` an async state to the provider and become accessible while notifying its watchers.
 - You may `fork` an async state and reuse its producer function without impacting its state and subscribers.
+- If using react concurrent, you can suspend your component using the `read` function.

 After mounting your app, it will more likely appear like this: